 Ah, election season.
 The seemingly never-ending circus of insanity hasn’t even hit peak madness yet.
-Whether or not politics are your thing, you have to admit this year has been pretty entertaining, to say the least.
+Whether or not politics is your thing, you have to admit this year has been pretty entertaining, to say the least.
 It’s also been rather historical, for better or worse, as we have a reality star and the first female nominee of a major political party running for POTUS.

 As always, science fiction is the fertile ground in which imagination and innovation grow.
 Sadly, up to this point, having a female president was equal to flying cars, robot citizens, and traveling at light speed.
 But if history and Star Trek have taught us anything, it’s that sometimes the things birthed in the darkest corners of one’s imagination become reality.
 Since we seem to be slowly inching toward electing our first female president, what better time to look at the women who have (sort of) come before her?
 Will Hillary be anything like these famous fictional leaders who held the highest office in the land?
 [Editor's note from 2019: Sigh.]

 President Lanford - Independence Day: Resurgence